RussellSB/ProgrammingC/README.md

-# README
+# MI DISPIACE

-Dumped the code here, not really in an executable state as is... but great for reference!
+Kinda dumped the code here, not really in an executable state as is... but great for reference!

 ## :)